The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 Bataysk, a town in the mouth of the Don River – Os. bataiyn "to thaw, melt", "to be useful".

-Kalitva, some villages and two rivers have this word in th names – the root of Os kælyn "to flow" is added by the attributive suffix -t and *af/ov "water".
+Kalitva, some villages and two rivers have this word in their names – the root of Os kælyn "to flow" is added by the attributive suffix -t and *af/ov "water".
 See Azov.

 Khalan', a river, rt of the Oskol River and two villages with similar names on it – Os khalon "crow".